eic/EicToyModel/README.md

 * Interface to the BeastMagneticField library (BeAST field map import, as well as import of the soon-to-become-available magnetic field maps produced by the EIC greenfield solenoid design team).
-* Tools for the magnetic field B*dl integral evaluation and the IR vacuum chamber material scan.
 * Export of the integration volumes as a STEP file, for the support structure and services engineering design purposes.